twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 6 Notes.md

 > [!error] Tech change > Capital change
 > just accumulating more inputs—such as labour, capital, or natural resources—will not ensure that an economy experiences economic growth unless technological change also occurs

+## Property Rights
+Many economists would also say that the government has a role in facilitating the development of an efficient financial system, as well as systems of education, transportation, and communication.

+# Potential GDP
+**Potential GDP**: the level of real GDP attained when all firms are producing at capacity.